-TSLAC recommends that potential applicants view and/or attend the following webinars:
+TSLAC recommends that potential applicants review the following webinars:

-- Apply for TSLAC Grants: What You Need To Know - Tuesday, February 4, 2014, at 2 pm
+- Applying for TSLAC Competitive Grants: What You Need to Know for FY2021 - Wednesday, October 30, 2019

 For help in determining the appropriate grant program for your library project, contact Erica A. McCormick, TSLAC Grants Administrator, via email at firstname.lastname@example.org or phone at 512-463-5527.

-Includes grant recipients, award amounts, and brief descriptions of grant projects.
+Includes grant recipients by program, award amounts, and brief descriptions of grant projects.